feathergamedev/Lapis/README.md

 ## Summary

-Modules   : Common feature and sub-system in all games
+### Modules   : Common features and sub-systems in any game

 ●<b>Camera Effect</b>